felixBenicourt/k_launcher/README.md

 - Required software installed (e.g., Maya, Houdini)
 - Correct configuration files set up in the `CONTEXT` folder.
 These configuration files should define the environment variables and packages needed for your workflow.

-## Installation

-1. Ensure `rez` is installed and configured in your environment.
-2. Clone the repository or copy the `k_launcher` tool to your local system.
-3. Set up the `CONTEXT` folder with the necessary configuration files.

 ## Usage

 ### Rez Commands